pokt-network/pocket-network-protocol/utility/README.md

     WS ->>- A: ok
 ```

-The following message will need to be signed by the Application's PrivateKey in order for it to be validated committed to the world state.
+The following message will need to be signed by the Application's PrivateKey in order for it to be valid and committed to the world state.

 ```go
 type DelegateMsg interface {